andrew-werderman/proj8-UX/README.md

 # Project 8: User interface for uthenticated brevet time calculator service

-The goal of this project is to create frontend/UI for Brevet app using Flask-WTF and Flask-Login introduced in lectures 08a-flask-login and 08b-flask-wtf.
-You frontend/UI will reuse the authentication service that you created in project 7 (https://github.com/UOCIS322/proj7-auth); in this project,  you are only adding a facelift to the services.
-In addition to creating UI for basic authentication and token generation, you will add three additional functionalities in your UI: (a) remember me, (b) logout, and (c) CSRF protection.
-Note: You don’t have to maintain sessions.
+In addition to creating UI for basic authentication and token generation, I have added three additional functionalities in my UI: (a) remember me, (b) logout, and (c) CSRF protection.
+Note: Sessions are not maintained.

+Written and maintained by: Andrew Werderman (amwerderman@gmail.com)

-## Tasks
+## Functionality

-You'll turn in your credentials.ini using which we will get the following:

-* The working application with three parts.

-* Dockerfile

-* docker-compose.yml
+To register as a user, visit the register page at `http://<host>:5000/register`.
+Once registered, the user will be redirected to the login page `http://<host>:5000/login`. ***If the user is not redirected to the login page, that means the username is already in use.*** From here the user may login and visit the user interface to expose the API!

+Make sure the data base is not empty by visiting `http://<host>:5002/` to populate the Brevet with controls.